Abhishek-M-2025/murf-livekit-starter/README.md

 ### Features

-* Displays the voice agent interface and current call/session status.
+* Provides a central dashboard for the voice agent.
-* Shows call activity and the outcome of conversations.
+* Displays call/session activity and status.
-* Provides a simple dashboard view for monitoring successful and failed calls.
+* Shows successful and failed call outcomes.
-* Designed to make the Health Access agent easier to use and demonstrate.
+* Makes the Health Access agent easier to monitor and demonstrate.

 ---